 How AI gets to your data

-Every time we use an app or a website or “accept cookies” we’re essentially putting little trackers on our computer or phone that let companies follow us around and compile data on us that they then might share with somebody else.
-Google, for example, can track about 70 percent of credit card purchases done online.
+Every time we use an app or a website and “accept cookies,” we’re essentially putting little trackers on our computer or phone that let companies follow us around and compile data on us that they then might share with somebody else.
+Google, for example, can track about 70 percent of credit card purchases made online.

 As we said earlier, data mining using AI is often used for fairly innocuous things like selling stuff.
 If we visit an outdoor sporting goods site, for example, that company might let its partners know we were there, so the partners can offer us a deal on an outdoorsy magazine subscription or a wilderness vacation.
 That’s a little unnerving, but potentially also nice if you’re interested in the offer.

-But some of this tracking is used for other things that we might not like, like employers or others scoping you out before making a decision about you, or Russian hackers pushing your emotional buttons to create social chaos.
-The hackers can do that because AI collects the data that tells them which button to push.
+But some of this tracking is used for other things that we might not like.
+Like employers or others scoping you out before making a decision about hiring you, or Russian hackers pushing your emotional buttons to create social chaos.
+The hackers can do that because AI collects the data that tells them which buttons to push.

-So exactly what is going on with AI and your privacy?
+So exactly what’s going on with privacy and AI?

 AI makes a picture of you

 For a long time, people thought that Facebook was listening to their private conversations.
 How else would it be that you would talk to someone about buying a drone or a pair of boots and the thing you talked about would show up in your ad feed the next time you logged on?
 AI is how.